everwise/Figma-Context-MCP/CONTRIBUTING.md

-# Contributing to Framelink Figma MCP Server
+# Contributing to Framelink MCP for Figma

-Thank you for your interest in contributing to the Framelink Figma MCP Server!
+Thank you for your interest in contributing to the Framelink MCP for Figma!
 This guide will help you get started with contributing to this project.

 ## Philosophy